Skip to main content

-Why Body Doubling Works for Fitness (And Why No One's Built an App for It)
+Why Body Doubling Works for Fitness (And Why It's Different from Desk Work)

 If you've used body doubling for work, you already know the drill.
 You book a session, another person shows up on video, you both do your thing, and somehow the presence of a stranger makes you actually start the task you've been avoiding for three hours.
 It works.
 There's research behind it, there's a whole community built around it, and for a lot of us with ADHD, it's become a non-negotiable part of being a productive adult.